 Green Revolving Fund

-Initiated in 2013, the Champlain College Green Revolving Fund (GRF) is an investment fund that finances energy efficiency, renewable energy, and other sustainability projects on campus.
-The Fund provides capital for special projects conducted by Physical Plant that reduce environmental impact and can repay the fund with cost-savings within five years.
+Initiated in 2013, the Champlain College Green Revolving Fund (GRF) is an investment fund that finances energy efficiency, renewable energy and other sustainability projects on campus.
+The Fund provides capital for special projects conducted by Physical Plant that reduce environmental impact and can repay the fund with cost-savings within five to ten years.
 A portion of these savings are used to support a subsidiary Green Community Fund that finances smaller community-led sustainability projects which may lack monetary savings but are in clear alignment with Champlain College's sustainability objectives.

 The fund functions as an independent fiscal entity managed by a committee of Champlain community members.
 The Fund will grow over time by collecting cost-savings from the projects it funds and reinvesting them in new projects.
 This structure will provide substantial cost-savings over time, while offering opportunities for engagement and hands-on learning for the entire Champlain community.